 - Stavros tou Missirikou, a medieval Orthodox church converted into a mosque

-- Agios Ionnis Cathedral, originally a 14th-century Benedictine chapel dedicated to St. John the Evangelist, then an Orthodox monastery (1426 AD), now a cathedral
+- Agios Ionnis Cathedral, originally a Benedictine chapel dedicated to Saint John the Evangelist in the 1300s, then an Orthodox monastery, now a cathedral

 - Tayt-el-Kafa Mosque

-- Panagia Chrysaliniotissa Church, built in 1450 AD, the oldest Byzantine church in Lefkosia
+- Panagia Chrysaliniotissa Church, built in 1450, the oldest Byzantine church in Lefkosia

 Walking the line